 Madagascar: Visió econòmica i política

-Madagascar's main customers are France (19.2% of total exports), the United States, China, Japan, the Netherlands and Canada.
-Its main suppliers are China (19.4% of total imports), France, Oman, India, the United Arab Emirates, Mauritius and South Africa (Comtrade, 2021).
+In 2022, Madagascar’s main customers were the United States (16.5%), France (15.7%), China (14.2%), Japan (12.0%), and the Netherlands (4.5%); whereas imports came chiefly from China (21.5%), Oman (11.0%), India (10.0%), South Africa (4.9%), and France (4.8% - data Comtrade).
 Despite its abundant resources, Madagascar still struggles to channel its trade revenues into further development.
 Like other island states, Madagascar faces high transportation costs.
 The lack of well-developed infrastructure makes commercial transactions expensive, hindering private sector competitiveness.
-However, the country aims to improve logistics at the main ports and airports in order to improve trade.
-While the European Union is by far the largest client of Malagasy products, exports to member states of North American Free Trade Agreement have received a huge boost since 2017 following a decision by the United States to reinstate Madagascar in its trade preference programme (Africa Growth and Opportunity Act).
+However, the country aims to improve logistics at the main ports and airports to improve trade.
+While the European Union is by far the largest client of Malagasy products, exports to member states of the North American Free Trade Agreement have received a huge boost since 2017 following a decision by the United States to reinstate Madagascar in its trade preference program (Africa Growth and Opportunity Act).

 The country's trade balance has been traditionally negative and despite a steady increase in exports, this trend is unlikely to be reversed over the medium-term as imports continue to outpace exports.
-In 2021, merchandise exports amounted to USD 2.73 billion, while imports reached USD 4.41 billion.
-Exports of services amounted to USD 589 million, and imports reached USD 1.18 billion (WTO).
-In 2021, exports of goods and services increased by 11.6% compared to 2020, while imports increased by 7.3% (World Bank).
+In 2022, merchandise exports amounted to USD 3.6 billion, while imports reached USD 5.4 billion (WTO).
+According to data from the Central Bank, in the first nine months of 2023, exports declined by 15.7% y-o-y while imports increased by 15.3%, thus widening the country’s trade deficit, mostly due to the drop in vanilla exports which almost halved.

 Source: World Trade Organisation (WTO) ; Latest available data